Magnus Møller Ziegler

 Futher, I am also currently interested in:

 - Karl Marx's relationship to K. F. Köppen

 - The future as an analytical category in political Hegelianism

 - Structural Topic Modeling and text-as-data methods in the history of political thought

 - Sociology 1 (BA)

-- Marx for the 21st Century (MA elective)
+- Marx for the 21st Century (elective)

 I can supervise projects broadly within political theory and methodology.
 I am especially interested in the following topics: